JUPITER Technical Overview

 Service Partition and System Management

-The installation and operation of JUPITER will be done by the unique JUPITER Management Stack.
+JUPITER is installed and operated with the unique JUPITER Management Stack.
 This is a combination of xScale (Atos/Eviden), ParaStation Modulo (ParTec), and software components from JSC (xOPS).

-Slurm is used for workload and resource management,extended with ParaStation components.
+Slurm is used for workload and resource management, extended with ParaStation components.
 The backbone of the background management stack is a Kubernetes environment, relying on a highly-available Ceph storage.
-The management stack will be used to install and manage all hardware and software components of the system.
+The management stack is used to install and manage all hardware and software components of the system.

-More than 20 login nodes will provide SSH access to the different modules of the system.
-In addition, the system will be integrated into the Jupyter environment at JSC and will be made available via UNICORE.
+More than 20 login nodes provide SSH access to the different modules of the system.
+In addition, the system is integrated into the Jupyter environment at JSC and made available via UNICORE.